fatimaAlku/POP-By-Fatima/pseudocode.md

     WAIT for the player to CLICK on one of the options

-    IF the clicked option is the correct answer INCREASE score by 1
+    IF the selected option is correct
+        INCREASE score by 1
+    ELSE
+        DO NOT change score
     END IF

-    WAIT for the player to CLICK "Next" button

-    GO to the next question
     INCREASE currentQuestion by 1
+    IF currentQuestion < total number of questions DISPLAY next question
+    END IF
 END WHILE

-WHEN all questions are answered
 DISPLAY the player’s final score

-    DISPLAY a message like “Great job!” or “Try again!”
+IF score >= 6
+    DISPLAY message: “You won”
+ELSE
+    DISPLAY message: “You lost”
+END IF

 SHOW two buttons:
-        1. "Reset" - starts the same quiz again
+    1. "PlayAgain" - restart quiz in same category
-        2. "Home" - goes back to the category selection screen
+    2. "Home" - go back to category selection screen

-    WAIT for the player to CLICK on a button
+WAIT for the player to CLICK a button

-    IF "Reset" is clicked
+IF "Play Again" is clicked
     SET score = 0
     SET currentQuestion = 0
     RELOAD questions from the same category
+    RESTART quiz
 ELSE IF "Home" is clicked
-        GO back to the category selection screen
+    RETURN to category selection screen
 END IF

 END